 Build a real-time Data Lake or Data Middle Platform

-Collect real-time change data from multiple operational databases into a central Data Lake, such as Object Storage Service (OSS) or Data Lake Formation (DLF), or a Data Warehouse, such as MaxCompute or Hologres.
-This lets you build a unified, real-time Data Middle Platform for your enterprise.
+Collect real-time change data from multiple operational databases into a central data lake (OSS or DLF) or data warehouse (MaxCompute or Hologres) to build a unified real-time Data Middle Platform.

 Core capabilities